Hecke Groups, Dessins d'Enfants and the Archimedean Solids: Dessins d'Enfants and Hecke Groups

 where $\lambda_{n}$ is some real number to be determined.
 The $2\times2$ matrices for these $S$ and $T$ are:

 Letting $x = S$ and $y = ST$ as in our discussion of $\Gamma$, we see that $2\times2$ matrices for $x$ and $y$ are:

 For $H_{n}$, we clearly have $\left(ST\right)^{n}=I$, thereby constraining $\lambda_{n}$ for a given $n$ \cite{HeckeDessins}.
-Diagonalizing $y$ to compute $y^n$ explicitly places a constraint which allows for a solution of $\lambda_n$, we find that the following general expression, as well as some important values for small $n$:
+Diagonalising $y$ to compute $y^n$ explicitly places a constraint which allows for a solution of $\lambda_n$; we find the following general expression, as well as some important values for small $n$: